code-professor/reports-ban-method/README.md

 _ CLONING METHOD

-You'd learn more once you get to my inbox
+You'll learn more once you get to my inbox

 This banning method is only applicable to: